-Lauren Dreyer's intellectual property practice concentrates on high-technology patent litigation in U.S. district courts and the International Trade Commission.
-Ms. Dreyer has also served as appellate counsel in dozens of patent appeals before the U.S. Court of Appeals for the Federal Circuit.
-She has conducted over thirty proceedings before the Patent Trial & Appeal Board (PTAB) for reexaminations, inter partes reviews, and covered business method reviews.
-Ms. Dreyer litigates a wide range of technologies, including telecommunications, consumer electronics, medical devices, and other electronics and software-focused technology.
+Lauren Dreyer is an intellectual property litigator at both the appellate and trial levels.
+Her practice concentrates on high-technology patent litigation in U.S. district courts, the International Trade Commission, and the U.S. Court of Appeals for the Federal Circuit.
+Lauren has litigated a wide range of technologies, including telecommunications, consumer electronics, medical devices, and other electronics and software-focused technology.

 Lauren approaches trial from the perspective of an appellate advocate.
 She regularly counsels clients on difficult trial issues and strategic decisions at trial and on appeal.
 She is sought after for her ability to create prose that makes complicated and technical material easy to digest and compelling to the audience.
 She also has significant experience at the day-to-day demands of high-stakes litigation.
 She has marshalled cases from complaint through decision, developed discovery strategy, worked with technical and damages experts, argued at several hearings, and drafted numerous pre-trial and post-trial motions and dispositive briefs.